jjherscheid/ts-mocks/README.md

 ```

-In your test you can define other behavior using the 'extend' method of the Mock<T>
+In your test you can define other behavior using the 'extend' method of the Mock<T> or using the 'setup' and 'is' methods.

 ```javascript